 Do you ever get over a loss?
 I think that is a very personal question that only you can answer.
 But one thing’s for sure – time heals all.

-It’s been six years since I miscarried, and I can still clearly recall the experience.
+It’s been seven years since I miscarried, and I can still clearly recall the experience.
 Is it as painful for me to think about it now?
 No, because I have dealt with the loss, accepted it, and moved on.
 But it’s definitely never forgotten.
 Here’s what I did to help me move on:

 1. Learning about the science and knowing it’s not my fault

 The most common feelings women have after a miscarriage is self-blame and guilt.
 After all, I’m the one carrying the baby.
 So I felt all the weight of the miscarriage on me.
 This feeling stopped once I started reading up about why miscarriages happen.
 Knowing that most miscarriages occur because the fetus isn’t developing as expected gave me comfort because I could finally stop blaming myself for what happened.

 About 50 per cent of miscarriages are associated with extra or missing chromosomes.
 Most often, chromosome problems result from errors that occur by chance as the embryo divides and grows — not problems inherited from the parents.

 2. Talking about it with other women who had similar experiences